klux21/callback_printf/README.txt

 prevent sniffing.

 Why that 'Civil Usage Public License'?
 The license is kind a mix of the conditions of BSD or Apache license but in opposite to the former it prohibits any usage for weapons, spyware and secret monitoring of other people without their knowledge and agreement or their health or life being endangered.
-That's fine for most commercial software but not for military devices, weapons or spyware.
-The software is pretty good traceable in the binaries of nearly all common compilers so skip any ideas.
-It's not a big deal except for the ones who make money out of wars, dead people and other things that are really nasty.
-There are millions of people who were killed and crippled with the help of open source software now so it would be a great thing if more projects would adapt this license as well.
+That's usually fine also for most use cases but not for military devices, weapons or spyware.
+It would be great if more projects would adapt this license.

 Kind regards,